sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

-The server-side would then only half concern itself with diffs: how to publish them on code hosts as pull and merge requests, how to sync them, how to track them, how to rate limit their creation, etc. We wouldn't have to ship a new release every time we came up with a new way to produce diffs.
-And our customers that were most interested in making large-scale changes often had custom tooling already.
+The server-side would then only half concern itself with diffs: how to publish them on code hosts as pull and merge requests, how to sync them, how to track them, how to rate limit their creation, etc. We wouldn't have to ship a new release every time we came up with a new way to produce diffs, and our customers that were most interested in making large-scale changes often had custom tooling already.
 With the CLI producing diffs by running any Docker container, we could give them a place to plug it in and make it large-scale.

-This radical change to how the product worked, was, in my opinion, maybe the most important one made in the life of Batch Changes.
+This radical change to how the product worked was, in my opinion, maybe the most important one made in the life of Batch Changes.
 The mental model and the abstraction layers it introduced turned out to be incredibly well-fitting.
 They allowed us to go faster and get a _valuable_ tool into the hands of our